RattyDAVE/ArduinoRobot/libraries/SunFounderLineFollower/README.md

 Returns a byte with 8bits.
 Each with a bit set for line detection.

 ###void calibrate();
-Calibrate the device. (reads the sensors 100 times ange gets high and low.)
+Calibrate the device. (reads the sensors 100 times and gets high and low.)

 ###void calibrate_show();
 Show the calibration high and low.